 It’s in each party’s best interest to partner with a real estate agent that has experience in drafting and executing use and occupancy agreements, and what buyers and sellers can do if one side doesn’t uphold their end of the contract.

 Our Clever Partner Agents are top-rated, experienced real estate agents in their local markets skilled in unique real estate transactions, including use and occupancy agreements.
 Working with a Partner Agent can not only take the guesswork out of the process but also reveal cost savings upfront.
 Our Partner Agents work with sellers for a flat-fee commission, which helps homeowners keep more profit in their pocket.
-And buyers in eligible states can receive a $1,000 Home Buyer Rebate just for working with Clever when buying a home.
+And buyers in eligible states can also receive Clever Cash Back after closing with their Clever Partner Agent, saving them hundreds or more.